mahyingqi123/mahyingqi123/README.md

 ## 👯 I’m looking to collaborate on

 - Innovative machine learning projects, especially those involving LLM, and Computer Vision

-## 🤔 I’m looking for help with
+- Cutting-edge techniques for Data and AI
 - Deploying machine learning models in production environments.
-- Cutting-edge techniques for Data and AI

 ## 💬 Ask me about